BS Degree Requirements

 All BME majors must complete a total of four courses* in humanities and/or social sciences.
 Three of these courses must constitute an approved cluster in humanities or social sciences and must be passed with a 2.0 average or better.
 See the Cluster Search Engine to review courses and descriptions.

-The fourth course can be chosen from any humanities or social science field.
-Business and computer courses cannot be used to satisfy the additional course requirement.
+The fourth course can be chosen from any humanities or social science course.

-*A second major or minor in a humanities or social science area will also satisfy the cluster and additional course requirement.
+*A minor, or a second major, in a humanities or social science area will also satisfy the cluster and additional course requirement.

 Primary Writing Requirement